 Is The Halal Guys vegetarian-friendly?

 Yes.
-Falafel has been on the menu since 1992 and serves as the vegetarian stand-in for chicken or gyro on both the platter and the sandwich.
-Hummus, baba ganoush, fries, pita, and baklava round out the meat-free options.
+Falafel has been on the menu since 1992 and serves as the vegetarian stand-in for chicken or beef gyro on both the platter and the sandwich.
+Hummus, baba ganoush, french fries, pita bread, and baklava round out the meat-free options.
 The menu is small, but the vegetarian items are clearly built into the core lineup rather than tacked on.

 Is the white sauce at The Halal Guys vegetarian or vegan?

-The white sauce is vegetarian but not vegan.
-The company’s published ingredient list is a mayonnaise base — soybean and/or canola oil, egg yolk, vinegar, water, salt, sugar, and seasonings — with no dairy.
-Vegans should order without it; vegetarians who eat eggs can have it without issue.
+The signature white sauce is vegetarian but not vegan.
+The company’s published ingredient list is a mayonnaise base: soybean and/or canola oil, egg yolk, vinegar, water, salt, sugar, and seasonings, with no dairy.
+Vegans should order without it.
+Vegetarians who eat eggs can have it without issue.

 Is the falafel at The Halal Guys vegan?

-Yes — the falafel itself is made from chickpeas, herbs, and spices and contains no animal ingredients.
-Most locations fry the falafel in oil shared with chicken and gyro, so strict vegans concerned about cross-contact should ask before ordering.
-The original Manhattan carts traditionally use a dedicated falafel fryer.
+Yes.
+The falafel is made from ground chickpeas, onion, herbs, and spices and contains no animal ingredients.
+Most locations fry the falafel balls in oil shared with chicken and gyro, so strict vegans concerned about cross-contact should ask before ordering.
+The original New York City carts traditionally use a dedicated falafel fryer.

 Does The Halal Guys have a veggie burger or plant-based meat option?